awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-capacityreservation-tagspecification.md

-# Amazon EC2 CapacityReservation TagSpecification<a name="aws-properties-ec2-capacityreservation-tagspecification"></a>
+# AWS::EC2::CapacityReservation TagSpecification<a name="aws-properties-ec2-capacityreservation-tagspecification"></a>

-<a name="aws-properties-ec2-capacityreservation-tagspecification-description"></a>The `TagSpecification` property type specifies the tags specification for an Amazon EC2 Capacity Reservation\.
+An array of key\-value pairs to apply to this resource\.

-<a name="aws-properties-ec2-capacityreservation-tagspecification-inheritance"></a> `TagSpecification` is a property of the [AWS::EC2::CapacityReservation](aws-resource-ec2-capacityreservation.md) resource\.
+For more information, see [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)\.

 ## Syntax<a name="aws-properties-ec2-capacityreservation-tagspecification-syntax"></a>